Skip to main content

 Standard Test Method for Compressive Strength of Hydraulic Cement Mortars (Using 2-in. or [50-mm] Cube Specimens)

-This test method covers determination of the compressive strength of hydraulic cement mortars, using 2-in. or [50-mm] cube specimens and results may be used to determine compliance with specifications.
+This test method provides a means of determining the compressive strength of hydraulic cement and other mortars and results may be used to determine compliance with specifications.
 Further, this test method is referenced by numerous other specifications and test methods.
+Caution must be exercised in using the results of this test method to predict the strength of concretes.

 Keywords